 Windshields are also important for maintaining the structural integrity of vehicles when they are involved in rollover accidents.
 They can help prevent the roof from caving in on top of the people who are inside.
-When they are cracked, windshields are likelier to give way and cause much greater injuries, according to accident attorneys Las Vegas.
+When they are cracked, windshields are likelier to give way and cause much greater injuries, according to car accident attorneys in Las Vegas.

 People who fail to wear their seatbelts have an increased risk of becoming ejected in accidents when their windshields are cracked.
 Instead of getting stopped by the windshields, they may be propelled through them.